finom/rebloom/README.md

 }
 ```

-Then make the methods available at the class.
+Then make the methods available at the class by binding instance context to the methods using `bind`.

 ```ts
 // ./store/users/index.ts